LunarG/VulkanTools/BUILD.md

 The standard build process builds the icd, vktrace and all the tests.

 Example debug build:
-NOTE: The loader repository must be a sibling directory of VulkanTools.
+NOTE: The loader repository (LoaderAndTools) must be a sibling directory of VulkanTools.
+The loader repository should be built firast prior to this repository.
+Follow the directions in BUILD.md in the loader repository.
 ```
 cd YOUR_DEV_DIRECTORY  # cd to the root of the VulkanTools git repository
 cmake -H. -Bdbuild -DCMAKE_BUILD_TYPE=Debug